weavedb/zkjson/docs/zk-circuits.md

 ### Powers of Tau

-The first thing you need to do is to se up a powers of tau by a ceremony.
+The first thing you need to do is to set up a powers of tau by a ceremony.
 As the power goes up the generation time and the wasm file size increases exponentially, and what power required for each circuit depends on the parameters above.
 So you need to find the right balance with the parameters of each circuit for your application.
 For instance, `power 20` required for the default `Rollup` circuit settings takes hours with a normal consumer computer.

 To run a ceremony,